Gaoyifei1011/GetStoreApp/Description/README_EN-US.md

 > * Open the Start menu after the deployment is complete to run the app.

 #### <p align="center">App localization</p>
-<p align="center">The project was initially available in both Chinese Simplified and English formats, and if you want to translate your app into a language you are familiar with or correct errors in content that has been translated, please refer to the steps below.</p>
+##### The project was initially available in both Chinese Simplified and English formats, and if you want to translate your app into a language you are familiar with or correct errors in content that has been translated, please refer to the steps below.

 > * Look for readme template files in the DeScription folder, for example, the English version is a README_EN-US.md file, rename it to README_(corresponding language).md file.
 > * Open the renamed file, translate all the statements and save them.
 Please check it carefully after the translation is completed.